How to use Next.js as a backend for your frontend

 For Server Components rendered on demand, fetching from Route Handlers is slower due to the extra HTTP round trip between the handler and the render process.

-request uses absolute URLs.
+A server side fetch request uses absolute URLs.
 This implies an HTTP round trip, to an external server.
 During development, your own development server acts as the external server.
 At build time there is no server, and at runtime, the server is available through your public facing domain.

 Server Components cover most data-fetching needs.
 However, fetching data client side might be necessary for: